shredthaGNAR/stars/README.md

 * [nuthrash/obsidian-html-plugin](https://github.com/nuthrash/obsidian-html-plugin): This is a plugin for Obsidian (https://obsidian.md).
 Can open document with .html and .htm file extensions.
 * [mProjectsCode/obsidian-meta-bind-plugin](https://github.com/mProjectsCode/obsidian-meta-bind-plugin): A plugin for Obsidian to make your notes interactive with inline input fields, metadata displays, and buttons.
 * [hariiy-sys/Obsidian-NetClip](https://github.com/hariiy-sys/Obsidian-NetClip): this plugin is for Obsidian that allows you to browse the web and clip webpages directly into your vault.
-* [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar): Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.
+* [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar): Flexible, context-aware toolbars for your notes in Obsidian.
 * [Jacobinwwey/obsidian-NotEMD](https://github.com/Jacobinwwey/obsidian-NotEMD): A Easy way to create your own Knowledge-base!
 Notemd enhances your Obsidian workflow by integrating with various Large Language Models (LLMs) to process your notes, automatically generate wiki-links for key concepts, create corresponding concept notes, perform web research, and more.
 * [hinterdupfinger/obsidian-ollama](https://github.com/hinterdupfinger/obsidian-ollama): None
 * [nybbles/obsidian-pocket](https://github.com/nybbles/obsidian-pocket): Pocket integration for Obsidian